-About the area
+About the Area

-Famous for its recently-discovered caves and ex-pirate fortress, Nerja is a fantastic place to start your Costa del Sol adventure.
+Famous for its caves and ex-pirate fortress, Nerja is a fantastic place to start your Costa del Sol adventure.
 Whether you are looking to relax on the beach or throw yourself into Spanish culture, the thriving town is a top choice for tourists.

-What to see
+What to See

 Two words: the caves.
-Stretching for nearly five kilometres, Nerja’s caves – known as ‘Cueva de Nerja’ in Spanish – are millions of years old.
+Stretching for nearly five kilometres, Nerja’s caves – known as Cueva de Nerja in Spanish – are millions of years old.
 However, despite their age they are, in fact, a relatively recent discovery.
 It wasn’t until 1959, when five friends uncovered a sink hole while hunting for bats, that the caves were found.
-Upon discovering this sinkhole, along with several skeletons and ceramic ornaments, the friends ran out of there to alert the authorities.
-A year later in 1960, the caves started allowing visitor access, after preserving the artefacts they held inside.
-They have since become one of Spain’s most popular attractions and, due to one of the cave’s chambers formation as a natural amphitheatre, are often used to hold concerts and events.
+On discovering this sinkhole, together with several skeletons and ceramic ornaments, the friends alerted the authorities.
+A year later, in 1960, the caves started allowing visitor access, after preserving the artefacts they held inside.
+They have since become one of Spain’s most popular attractions and – with one of the cave chambers being formed as a natural amphitheatre – they are often used to hold concerts and other events.

-How to get there
+How to Get There

 Photo credit: Mark Holt